 Not only will it help you understand the apartment rental process a little better.
 But it will also save you some time, money, and heartache.

-Related Post: Read our guide on 12 Tips For Renting in Germany for more practical ways to increase your chances of renting your dream apartment.
+Related Guide: Read our guide on 12 Tips For Renting in Germany for more practical ways to increase your chances of renting your dream apartment.

 A quick disclaimer before we begin.
 Please note that we are sharing research and tips based on our personal experience of renting an apartment in Germany and that this does not replace professional or legal advice.